jsp282/FernetHW/Spec.md

 Given a key and message, generate a fernet token with the following steps, in order:

-1. Record the current time for the timestamp field.
-2. Choose a unique IV.
+1. Choose a unique IV.
-3. Construct the ciphertext:
+2. Construct the ciphertext:
    1. Pad the message to a multiple of 16 bytes (128 bits) per [RFC 5652, section 6.3](http://tools.ietf.org/html/rfc5652#section-6.3).
    This is the same padding technique used in [PKCS #7